Reissner/QMngMnt/README.md

 All top level elements shall be present, either active or commented out.

 For `maven-project-info-reports-plugin` do research on the set of available reports.
-Maybe the pom spec gives the deceicive hint.
+Maybe the pom spec gives the decisive hint.

 Version control is done mainly in `git`, but there are still some reminiscences to `svn`,